The Argentina Shroom Strain is One of the Most Productive Shrooms to Cultivate

 These shrooms have an average potency and provide relatively mild visuals and a much deeper body trip than many other strains.

-Like other strains of this species, Argentina shrooms contain psilocin and psilocybin.
-Psilocybin is metabolized in the human body and broken down into psilocin, which is a highly psychoactive chemical that gives magic mushrooms their psychedelic effects.
+Like other strains of this species, Argentina shrooms contain both psilocin and psilocybin which are responsible for the mushrooms psychedelic effects.

 As the name suggests, Argentina shrooms originated in Argentina, specifically in the mountainous rainforests around Tafi del Valle in Northern Argentina.
 The original sample is thought to have been collected in the late 1950s or early 1960s — making this one of the oldest strains on the market today.